prettydiff/share-file-systems/readme.md

 [Screenshots](documentation/screenshots.md)

 ## Features
+* Point-to-point communications, no servers and no third party.
+* Share anything you want and communicate between your personal devices or allow discretionary sharing with friends and family.
 * Works the same on Windows, Linux, and Mac OSX on modern terminals and modern browsers.
 * Real time communications for all status, changes, and interactions.
 * A Windows/OSX like graphic user interface in just a few functions that are easy to extend and customize.